 It is conveniently equipped with a thermostat for superior temperature control and uses battery-powered electronic ignition for your convenience.
 The necessary battery is included.

-The unit burns very cleanly and uses natural convection to circulate warm air throughout the room.
+The propane heater with thermostat burns very cleanly and uses blue flame natural convection to circulate warm air throughout the room.
 But, it also integrates with an F299200 blower fan if you need stronger heat circulation.

 Unfortunately, the fan is sold separately.
 The unit installs on the wall and even comes with the necessary wall mounting equipment.
 But you can also use it on the floor.
 Legs for floor installation are included.

-You’ll need to but the propane tank separately too.
+You’ll need to buy the propane tank separately too.
 A 20lb tank is recommended.
 You’re also required to buy the necessary hose and regulator separately.
-Make sure to purchase these items either together with the heater or from an authorized dealer.
+Make sure to purchase these items either together with the space heater or from an authorized dealer.